Jim Thorpe: Olympic awards reinstated

 Over the years, supporters of Thorpe attempted to have his Olympic titles reinstated.
-US Olympic officials, including former teammate and later president of the IOC Avery Brundage, rebuffed several attempts.
+American Olympic officials, including former teammate and later president of the IOC Avery Brundage, rebuffed several attempts.
 Brundage once said, "Ignorance is no excuse."
 Most persistent were the author Robert Wheeler and his wife, Florence Ridlon.
 They succeeded in having the AAU and United States Olympic Committee overturn its decision and restore Thorpe's amateur status before 1913.

 In 1982, Wheeler and Ridlon established the Jim Thorpe Foundation and gained support from the U.S. Congress.
 Armed with this support and evidence from 1912 proving that Thorpe's disqualification had occurred after the 30-day time period allowed by Olympics rules, they succeeded in making the case to the IOC.
 In October 1982, the IOC Executive Committee approved Thorpe's reinstatement.
-In an unusual ruling, they declared that Thorpe was co-champion with Ferdinand Bie and Wieslander, although both of these athletes had always said they considered Thorpe to be the only champion.
+In an unusual ruling, they declared that Thorpe was co-champion with Ferdinand Bie and Hugo Wieslander, although both of these athletes had always said they considered Thorpe to be the only champion.
 In a ceremony on January 18, 1983, the IOC presented two of Thorpe's children, Gale and Bill, with commemorative medals.
 Thorpe's original medals had been held in museums, but they were stolen and have never been recovered.
 The IOC listed Thorpe as a co-gold medalist.

 In July 2020, a petition from Bright Path Strong began circulating that called upon the IOC to reinstate Thorpe as the sole winner in his events in the 1912 Olympics.
 It was backed by Pictureworks Entertainment, which is making a film about Thorpe.
 The petition was supported by Olympian Billy Mills, who won a gold medal in the 10,000 meters at the 1964 Tokyo Games.
-The IOC voted to reinstate Thorpe as the sole winner of both events on July 14, 2022.
+The IOC voted to reinstate Thorpe as the sole winner of both events on July 14, 2022, after the National Olympic Committees of Norway and Sweden, representing Bie and Wieslander, had given their approval.